-When you stay with us, you stay at an award-winning resort in an internationally known state park.
-We’re honored by the recognition and work every day to live up to the high standards they imply.
-Here are a few of the awards we can’t stop smiling about.
+Stay with us and see what all the talk is about.
+Our award-winning resort is located in an internationally known state park.
+We're honored by the recognition and work every day to live up to the high standards they imply.
+Check out a few of the awards we can't stop smiling about.

 South Dakota’s first and largest state park, Custer State Park is home to wildlife big and small from the burly, brawny bison to the peeking, passive prairie dog.
 Somewhere in between these two mammals is the infamous begging burro, a donkey that is not native to the Black Hills.
 These animals are descendants from the herd of burros that once hauled visitors to the top of Harney Peak.
 Once the rides discontinued, the burros were released into Custer State Park where they have become a popular visitor attraction.
 Also found in the state park are big horn sheep, pronghorn (also known as antelope), wild turkeys, elk, and mountain goats.

 Custer touts itself as one of the few remaining wild sanctuaries in the country.
 Elk, mountain goats and nearly 1,300 buffalo roam this 71,000-acre park, set in the Black Hills of South Dakota.
 Visit in the autumn to experience the annual buffalo roundup, where wranglers and rangers bring the buffalo population together.
 They say you can feel the earth shake beneath thousands of heavy hooves.